What Is Fioricet?

 Patients who receive prescriptions for Fioricet should know whether their prescription contains Codeine.
 If Codeine is an ingredient in your Fioricet prescription, consider asking for Opioid-free medication.
 If a person misuses Fioricet with Codeine, either accidentally or intentionally, they might suffer lethal respiratory depression.
 Shallow breathing, a slow heart rate, extreme drowsiness, chest pain, and intense confusion are some of the symptoms of overdose on Fioricet with Codeine.

 If you or someone you know has an addiction to Fioricet, reach out for help.
 Throughout the country and the world, there are rehab centers which provide substance abuse treatment to individuals of all ages and backgrounds.
-Please contact a dedicated treatment provider today for more information.
-The treatment providers are available 24/7 and can answer any rehab-related questions.
+Please contact a treatment provider today for more information.
+Treatment providers are available 24/7 and can answer your rehab-related questions.